 HSU Masters Theses

 One copy is generally located in the regular bookstacks.
 Most theses completed since Fall 2005 are available online with links to the fulltext in the library catalog or directly through Humboldt Digital Scholar (HDS).
-In HDS you can browse or search HSU masters theses by a variety of fields including author, title, thesis advisor, subject or program.
+In HDS you can browse or search HSU masters theses by a variety of fields including author, title, thesis advisor, keyword or program.
+Beginning with spring 2013 theses (and projects) are only available online.
 For more detailed information about HSU masters theses and projects, as well as senior theses and projects, see HSU Theses and Projects.

 Theses and Dissertations from Other Universities

 You can use the following resources to identify and, in some cases, view the fulltext of theses and dissertations completed at other universities.

 - Dissertations and Theses: the Humanities and Social Sciences Collection (HSU users only) Includes more than one million U.S. dissertations and theses in the humanities and social sciences, most of which are available fulltext.